abdullah2891/solar_energy_calculator/README.md

 - In the grid-tie setup, AC power from the grid effectively plays the role that the DC batteries played in the previous models.
 - In this case, it would be about 6648 kWh net over the year, which at a value of $0.22 per kWh would be about $1462.00 worth of energy.

+We also note in the daily summary (second subplot) that between November and March, the home would pull more energy from the grid than it delivers.
+For the rest of the year, it tends to deliver more to the grid than it receives (though this naturally has some oscillation).

-Of course, off-setting the initial investment is another issue entirely!
-As I noted above, for my purposes I'm interested in low power off-grid autonomous applications.
+Of course, the practical issue of off-setting the initial investment is another kind of analysis.
+As I noted above, for my purposes I'm mostly interested in low power off-grid autonomous applications, but I do think the rough conclusions interpreted here are meaningful.
+For this kind of system, there are a variety of good calculator applications on the internet that can be used to help study trade-offs.

-Example: merging multiple NREL data sets
+Example: Running with multiple NREL data sets
 -----------------------------------------

 Multiple NREL data sets collected from the PVWATTS tool can be used for a single run by passing each of them to `run.py`, separated by commas.
 The data is then concatenated to produce a model that then simulates multiple years of operation.